esauvisky/git-there-fast/README.md

 - **Impatience:** Waiting?
 Not today.
 - **Efficiency:** I'm a developer, not a mouse-click marathon runner.
 - **This meme:**

     ![Alt text](meme.jpg?raw=true "This Meme")

 ## Installation

 1. Git Python
-2. Git the `GitThereFast.py` script.
+2. Git the `main.py` script.
-3. Git a global shortcut to run the script.
+3. Git a global shortcut to run the script (`python path/to/main.py`).
-4. Git a GitLab Personal Access Token.
+4. Git a GitLab Personal Access Token and input it once.

 ## How to Use It